aiven/aiven-docs/docs/tools/aiven-console/howto/create-manage-teams.md

 :::important
 **Teams are becoming groups**

-Groups are an easier way to control access to your organization\'s projects and services for a group of users.
+Groups are an easier way to control access to your organization's projects and services for a group of users.
 See [Migrate teams to groups](#migrate_teams_to_groups).
 :::